Crowns Puyallup, WA

 How is a crown placed?

 To prepare the tooth for a crown, it is reduced so the crown can fit over it.
 An impression of teeth and gums is made and sent off to the lab for the crown fabrication.
 A temporary crown is fitted over the tooth until the permanent crown is made.
-On the next visit, Dr. Nielsen removes the temporary crown and cements the permanent crown onto the tooth.
+On the next visit, Dr. Singh removes the temporary crown and cements the permanent crown onto the tooth.

 Will it look natural?